 Travel tip: Bolo Do Caco is a really nice snack.
 It is good and also very affordable – the price depends on the type, but you will pay from 2-3€ for it.

 No matter if you like meat or fish, Madeira will offer you both.
-But to be honest, Madeira is loaded with fresh sea food, so don’t miss trying it.
+But to be honest, Madeira seafood is something you sure don’t want to miss when visiting this amazing island.
 One of the best known fishes is scabbard fish, which does not look very attractive as a catch, but it is pretty good on a plate.
 It is normally served fried.

 We also tried grilled limpets (muscles), calamari, shrimps, tuna… And everything was amazing!

-If you are keener of meat, you will definitely love their Espetada – grilled meat on long sticks.
+If there is one food to eat in Madeira and if you enjoy meat, you must stop for their Espetada – grilled meat on long sticks.
 We have eaten ours at a local restaurant La Cala in a small town Carnical.
 The place is nothing fancy, but the food is delicious and also fairly priced.

 We admit, we did not taste much of desserts.
 In fact, we have ordered Madeira cheesecake once and it was not bad, just a bit too sweet for our taste.